 - You’re an Attorney Looking for Assets

-The below post is an article written by Peter Gilboy, Ph.D.
+This post is based on an article written by Peter Gilboy, Ph.D.
 Peter is a Master Judgment Recovery Specialist, former U.S. Intelligence Officer, Professor of Ethics and Asian Traditions, and a published novelist.
-He’s also a good friend of mine, and he gave me permission to post his article on “Legal Bank Account Locates” below.
+He’s also a good friend of mine, and he gave me permission to post his article on “Legal Bank Locates” below.
 You can read more about Peter here.

 You know that locating a Bank Account is a good way to collect the money that is owed you.
 With a legal money judgment, you can apply for a Writ of Execution at the court and have the Sheriff, Marshall, or a Process Server “hit” the bank.

 There are websites that will charge you money for the information I am going to give you here.
 But I believe it should be available to everyone free.
 That includes the “how to do it” and the “what not to do.”
 The “what not to do” is important so that you won’t run afoul of the law.

 What I’m going to say here is not legal advice.
 I am not an attorney, and only attorneys can give legal advice.
 But I can make some observations, and share some of my experiences.
 If you benefit from them, that’s all the better.

 Okay, there are many ways to find a bank account Some are legal, and some are illegal.
 For example, it is illegal to call a bank and pretend to be the fiancé of the person who owes you money, wanting to make sure he is giving you correct information about his financial worth.
 Worse yet, you might pretend to be the debtor himself or herself.
 Don’t do that!